 Cost recovery, the collection of a fee to recover the actual cost directly related to the management, data collection, and enforcement of any LAPP, is mandated under section 304(d)(2)(A) of the Magnuson-Stevens Act.
 This option is only available if NMFS uses an agent to collect the fee on their behalf.
-If no agent is used, the fee must be collected by NMFS at the timeframes listed in Sub-action 6-2, which will be limited by the administrative burden.
+If no agent is used, the fee must be collected by NMFS at the timeframes listed in Sub-action 15-2, which will be limited by the administrative burden.

-Typically, the collection of cost recovery fees is not expected to affect the physical or biological environment, nor have any impacts on the stock, associated species or protected species.
+Typically, the collection of cost recovery fees is not expected to affect the physical or biological environment, nor have any impact on the stock, associated species or protected species.

 Alternative 1 (No Action) represents the lowest costs to fishery participants and lowest benefits to NMFS.
 However, Alternative 1 (No Action) is not a legally viable alternative.
 This subaction is only available if NMFS uses an agent to collect the fee on their behalf.
 The total fees submitted would be similar across Alternatives 2 (Preferred), 3, 4 and 5 as the fee is based on the ex-vessel value.
 Less frequency between when the fees must be submitted may lead to less administrative related costs from those submitting the fees to the agency and thus comparatively higher economic benefits, although this will increase the risk to the agency in recovering the fee.
-The calculation of the fees will be automated under the Online system, and therefore there are no differences in the administrative burden other than the one-time cost to create the automation.
+The calculation of the fees will be automated under the electronic reporting system (Action 2), and therefore there are no differences in the administrative burden other than the one-time cost to create the automation.
 The administrative burden for monitoring the payment of the cost recovery fees will increase in relation to the frequency of payments.
 Under this notion, Preferred Alternative 2 may require less administrative burden on the part of the entity submitting the fees to NMFS, since it would only be required once per year, this would be followed by slightly higher administrative related costs associated with Alternative 3 (submittal twice per year), Alternative 4 (submittal four times per year), and Alternative 5 (submittal 12 times per year).
-Frequency of submission of fees should be weighed against the risk of non-payment.
-Lower frequency of submission increase the risk of non-payment, while higher frequencies increase the administrative burden to monitor payments.
+Frequency of submission of fees should be weighed against the risk of nonpayment.
+Lower frequency of submission increases the risk of non-payment, while higher frequency increases the administrative burden to monitor payments.

-Negative social effects of the cost recovery fee would be associated with the cost of the fee itself was well as the time and materials required for completing the paperwork and paying the fee.
-Preferred Alternative 2 may require less effort to collect fees since it would only be required once per year, thus there may be slightly time burden associated with this alterative in relation to Alternative 3, Alternative 3 and Alternative 5.
+Negative social effects of the cost recovery fee would be associated with the cost of the fee itself as well as the time and materials required for completing the paperwork and paying the fee.
+Preferred Alternative 2 may require less effort to collect fees since it would only be required once per year, thus there may be a slight time burden associated with this alterative in relation to Alternative 3, Alternative 3 and Alternative 5.

-Pay.gov will be used for NMFS to collect the cost recovery fees.
-Pay.gov allows payment submission through credit cards or Automated Clearing House (ACH).
-ACH deducts payments directly form the checking account listed.
-Within pay.gov, credit card payments are limited to less than \$30,000 and allows for instant refunds for overpayment.
+"Pay.gov" will be used for NMFS to collect the cost recovery fees.
+"Pay.gov" allows payment submission through credit cards or through using the Automated Clearing House (ACH).
+The ACH deducts payments directly from the checking account specified.
+Within "pay.gov", credit card payments are limited to less than \$30,000 and allow for instant refunds for overpayment.
 There is no maximum limit for ACH payments, but refunds for ACH payments require additional paperwork and signatures from SERO and other NMFS staff.
 Refunds for ACH payments may take weeks to be realized.